 You can find the flat shipping rates in the product catalog on each product's page - see example below.
 The rates indicated in the table are the standard shipping costs for the first product (i.e. if you order 1 item) and for any additional product (i.e. if you order more than 1 item in the same order).

 Note: Flat shipping rates are applied to most of the products in our catalog.
 Products without flat shipping rates have variable shipping prices depending on the destination country.
 For such products, you can obtain a quotation for the shipping costs upon check out.

 The shipping rates in the product catalog are shown in the same currency as the product prices.
 You can select for the prices to be displayed in a different currency at the top-right corner of the page.

 Also, our flat shipping rates are defined in EUR.
-If you are selling in a different currency, the current exchange rate will be applied at the moment of the order.
+If you are selling in a different currency, our current fixed exchange rate will be applied at the moment of the order.

 Note: The flat shipping rate we offer for a geographical area (e.g. Europe) is the minimum common shipping rate we can offer for all the countries within that area.
 This means that you might find some countries where a cheaper shipping method is available for your end customer's location when using live shipping prices, e.g. if you place a manual order through the Gelato Dashboard.

 In order to simplify the configuration of shipping prices, we have defined the following geographical areas for flat shipping rates:

 - Europe: see the full list of countries